Miguel Maysonet: Philadelphia Eagles

 On April 27, 2013, Maysonet signed with the Philadelphia Eagles as an undrafted free agent.
-On May 20, 2013, he was released.
+On May 20, he was released by the Eagles.

 Cleveland Browns

 On May 21, 2013, Maysonet was claimed off waivers by the Cleveland Browns.
-He was later released by the Browns on August 31, 2013.
+He was later released by the Browns on August 31.

 Indianapolis Colts

-On September 16, 2013, Maysonet was signed to the Indianapolis Colts' practice squad, but was released on September 26, 2013.
+On September 16, 2013, Maysonet was signed to the Indianapolis Colts' practice squad, but was released on September 26.

 San Diego Chargers

 On October 1, 2013, Maysonet was signed by the San Diego Chargers to their practice squad.
-He was released on October 9, 2013.
+He was released by San Diego on October 9.

 New York Jets

 Maysonet was signed to the New York Jets' practice squad on October 15, 2013.
-He was released on October 22, 2013.
+He was released by New York on October 22.

 Washington Redskins

-On December 10, Maysonet signed with the Washington Redskins practice squad.
+On December 10, 2013, Maysonet signed with the Washington Redskins' practice squad.

 Pittsburgh Steelers

-On January 7, 2014, he signed with the Pittsburgh Steelers to reserve/future contract.
-The Steelers released Maysonet on August 26, 2014.
+On January 7, 2014, Maysonet signed with the Pittsburgh Steelers on a reserve/future contract.
+The Steelers released Maysonet on August 26.

 Buffalo Bills

 On October 16, 2015, Maysonet was signed by the Buffalo Bills to their practice squad.
-On November 3, 2015, he was released.
+On November 3, he was released by Buffalo.